dekoza/mtgpl/docs/_sources/ISD.rst.txt

 :mtgtip:`Brain Weevil<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/0/40e1bd88-939a-4adc-8693-210a7ba9a5a1.jpg?1562829114|https://scryfall.com/card/isd/91/brain-weevil?utm_source=api>`
    Intimidate (This creature can't be blocked except by artifact creatures and/or creatures that share a color with it.)

    Sacrifice Brain Weevil: Target player discards two cards.
-Activate this ability only any time you could cast a sorcery.
+Activate only as a sorcery.

 :mtgtip:`Bump in the Night<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/c/5c3ec389-a267-484f-994d-4a29ef494eb1.jpg?1562830826|https://scryfall.com/card/isd/92/bump-in-the-night?utm_source=api>`